 Since airplants originally grow in the deserts, forests and mountain regions of Latin America, once kept indoors, they need to be watched closely in the initial month until they have established themselves in their new environment.
 They love fresh air, good light and humidity- conditions often absent in home!
 However, since Tilandsias possess the ability to adapt to a wide range of climatic conditions, they often will grow or at least not decline indoors if they are given much of their natural surroundings as possible.

-First Thing To Do After Receiving Your Airplant!
+First Thing To Do After Receiving Your Airplant

-When you receive our plants, please remove from the shipping package and soak for 30 minutes to 1 hour, submerged upside down.
+When you receive our plants, please remove from the shipping package and soak for 30 minutes to 1 hour, submerge upside down.
 Remove them from water and shake gently to remove any excess water.
 Place in bright light and allow to dry.
 Do not fertilize plants for 3 weeks following their arrival but be sure to follow directions for Light and Water.

 Tip 1 - Light